rumashie/CSCI-499/README.md

 create a playlist on you spotify account, in the terminal it will ask you to input the url, just copy and paste the url of the page you were redirected too and paste it in the terminal

-## Running the code
-- make a virtual environment(venv) and activate it
-- set up a react app (instructions below) and replace the public and src files with the ones you pulled from github
-- install the python packages(use "pip install -r requirements.txt" without quotes)
-- then run app.py
-- in another terminal cd into your react app and run it.
-- you will then be sent to the login screen where you can login or create an account to gain access to the dashboard with all of its functionality

 ## Bugs/Issues
 - If the chatbot is asked a question about your google calendar it can give incorrect information as it will try to give filler text instead of looking at your calendar.